 - Rotting: Kitchen scraps can spoil quickly, and while birds’ tastes are less refined than humans’, unappetizing food will not be consumed.
 This is particularly true in the late summer and fall when natural food sources are abundant and birds are less likely to take scraps from feeders.
 During that time, save scraps by freezing them and offer them instead when natural food sources are scarce.

-- Poor Health: If birds ate nothing but scraps, they would not get sufficient nutrition for healthy growth or proper energy.
+- Poor health: If birds ate nothing but scraps, they would not get sufficient nutrition for healthy growth or proper energy.
 Instead, a poor diet could lead to health problems such as obesity or feather deformations.
 To minimize this risk, offer scraps only on rare occasions and only in limited quantities.

-Kitchen scraps, while not the most nutritious choices, are perfectly suitable to offer your backyard birds as an occasional treat.
+Kitchen scraps, while not the most nutritious of choices are perfectly suitable to offer your backyard birds as an occasional treat.
 From leftover pasta to stale cheese to eggshells, minimize waste in your kitchen and maximize food sources for the birds by offering a selection of kitchen scraps at your feeders.